 As part of both the sub-Himalayan and Indo-Burman biodiversity hotspots, Manipur has the richest reservoir of plant life in India, supporting about 50 per cent of the country’s entire biodiversity.
 Natural vegetation occupies more than two-thirds of the total geographical area of the state and consists of a dizzying variety of plants ranging from short and tall grasses, reeds and bamboos, to rare flowering and aromatic plants and herbs and trees of numerous species.

 Broadly, there are four types of forests: dry temperate, tropical semi-evergreen, sub-tropical pine, and tropical moist deciduous.
 The hills are densely covered with these mixed forests containing strands of bamboo and teak, as well as oak, pine, cane, magnolia and chinquapin.
 Rice and cash crops make up the main vegetation cover in the valley, as well as grassland meadows, marshes, swamps and scrub forests.

 Manipur is home to an estimated 500 varieties of orchids, many of which are only found in the state.
-Similarly, the Siroi Lily, the national flower of Manipur, only grows at an elevation of between 1,730 and 2,590 metres.
+Similarly, the Siroi Lily, the state flower of Manipur, only grows at an elevation of between 1,730 and 2,590 metres.